 Search for any food

-Type the name of any food in the search box. "papaya", "ghee", "coffee", "paneer", "fish".
+Type the name of any food in the search box: "papaya", "paneer", "chai", "jaggery", "fish".
 The results filter instantly as you type.
-You can search in English or common Indian names.
+Just start typing and the list filters instantly.

 2. 2